mihaiconstantin/paperer/README.md

    - Mihai Constantin (mihai@mihaiconstantin.com)
 ```

-Then, to scaffold a new paper, simply run:
+Then, to prepare a new paper, simply run:

 ```bash
 paperer --directory=/path/to/manuscript
 ```

-This option will create a new directory at `/path/to/manuscript` and scaffold the
+This option will create a new directory at `/path/to/manuscript` and scaffold
-`LaTeX` files inside it.
+the `LaTeX` files inside it.
 The directory will have the following structure:

 ```txt
 manuscript